-Hepburn, the Dean, Dr Paul Gallagher (from Canada) and his wife, Dr Annie Wong (from Malaysia), we had 25 guests for the dinner, which took place in the Frewin room on the evening of Friday 15 April.
-The tables were set formally for two courses, with beautiful little "show bags" made up by Sr Liz adorning each place.
-The show bags were made up of a small Koala bear, a Tim Tam, a serving of Vegemite and a St Mary's College pen.
-The two course dinner Including the Principal, Sr Liz was a choice of fish or beef with a wonderful concasse tomato and pepper sauce, followed by a dessert of crepes with strawberries.

-All the students and staff who attended the dinner had an enjoyable night, with the dinner breaking up at 9pm.
-Once again, thank you to the kitchen for all their hard work in making the night a success.
+Hepburn, the Dean, Dr Paul Gallagher

+(from Canada) and his wife, Dr Annie

+Wong (from Malaysia), we had 25

+guests for the dinner, which took

+place in the Frewin room on the

+evening of Friday 15 April.
+The tables

+were set formally for two courses,

+with beautiful little "show bags"

+made up by Sr Liz adorning each

+place.
+The show bags were made up

+of a small Koala bear, a Tim Tam, a

+serving of Vegemite and a St Mary's

+College pen.
+The two course dinner

 Maintenance

 uring the Christmas 2010 break. we had a disaster at the College, whereby the Junior Common Room floor was flooded by the heavy rains experienced over the summer period.
 The water seeped up through the concrete floor and caused the parquetry flooring to lift and separate.

 Needless to say, this was very upsetting to the College, as the new floor was expected to set us back \$20K.
 Nevertheless, it was a very necessary expense as we were expecting the 2011 student year to return in February and the JCR needed to be available to them.

-As the photos reveal, the renovation of the floor was a huge, very messy job, overseen by our Maintenance Manager, Greg Iacono.
+As the photos reveal, the renovation of the floor was a huge, very messy job, overseen by our Maintenance Manager, Greg lacono.

+wonderful concasse tomato and

+pepper sauce, followed by a dessert

+All the students and staff who

+attended the dinner had an enjoyable

+night, with the dinner breaking up at

+9pm.
+Once again, thank you to the

+kitchen for all their hard work in

+of crepes with strawberries.

+making the night a success.